 Applying for Education Maintenance Allowance

-You can apply for an Education Maintenance Allowance (EMA) by using the form at the link below, or you can get one from your school, FE college or local Jobs and Benefits Office.
+You can apply for an Education Maintenance Allowance (EMA) for the academic year 2018-2019 by using the form at the link below, or you can get one from your school, Further Education college or local Jobs and Benefits Office.

 Before applying for EMA